 The Casio PX-770 digital piano is the company’s most recent update in its furniture-style digital pianos.
-It replaces the once most preferred console digital piano under $700, the Casio PX-760.
+This piano replaces the once most preferred console digital piano under $700, the Casio PX-760.

 Therefore, this upgrade comes with a redesigned cabinet, a new 4-layer piano sound, and some other improvements.
 In this Casio Privia PX-770 review, we are going to look at the piano’s features, pros, and cons, and give you a clear indication of what this new model is capable of accomplishing.